sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 * Each of them proves the perfect software exists.
 * The magic must be there, clear in their early versions, before growin up to higher versions, or before some of them expand into grand commercial sucesses.
 * (Usually) provide *complicated* functionality (in a simple, accessible way)
+* I feel nostalgic after not using them for a while.
+Maybe because other software did not provide that.
+* You don't feel there is an improvement needed.
+The problem-solving opportunities of improvement don't happen.
+Sometimes, whatever you imagine, you can find waays to do it.